Blowout (well drilling): Well control

 The first response to detecting a kick would be to isolate the wellbore from the surface by activating the blow-out preventers and closing in the well.
 Then the drilling crew would attempt to circulate in a heavier kill fluid to increase the hydrostatic pressure (sometimes with the assistance of a well control company).
 In the process, the influx fluids will be slowly circulated out in a controlled manner, taking care not to allow any gas to accelerate up the wellbore too quickly by controlling casing pressure with chokes on a predetermined schedule.

 This effect will be minor if the influx fluid is mainly salt water.
 And with an oil-based drilling fluid it can be masked in the early stages of controlling a kick because gas influx may dissolve into the oil under pressure at depth, only to come out of solution and expand rather rapidly as the influx nears the surface.
 Once all the contaminant has been circulated out, the shut-in casing pressure should have reached zero.

 Capping stacks are used for controlling blowouts.
 The cap is an open valve that is closed after bolted on.

-Types of blowouts
+Types

 Well blowouts can occur during the drilling phase, during well testing, during well completion, during production, or during workover activities.